How Smart Contracts Could Revolutionize Workflows

 Blockchain remedies such situations by automatically creating a distributed ledger of discrete transactions that are not owned by one or the other party to a contract.
 In other words, if I held up my end of the smart contract and sent the money under a smart contract, that independent ledger will say so, and it’s believable because I have no way of altering it.
 In fact, no one really has a way of fudging that ledger, because discrete transactions are never erased.
 They may be amended, but the old transaction record is always there.

-Benefits: Speed and Trust
+Benefits of Smart Contracts: Speed and Trust

 Smart contracts speed up transaction workflows because there’s no waiting around for intermediaries to confirm that something happened.
 Sure, ACH transactions are stupendously faster than the old system of waiting for a check to clear, but smart contract transactions made with the aid of blockchain technology take the process to an even faster level of operation.